kadinche/Kassets/Documentation/docs/2-getting-started/quick-start.md

 ### Usage on MonoBehavior Script

-Create a `MonoBehavior` Script and add Kassets' instance as a serialized field.
+Create a `MonoBehavior` script and add Kassets' instance as a serialized field.

 `Player.cs` :